hussam-z/script-EncDec/README.md

 #Running on python3
 #For execute script use this command in terminal 'python3 Z-EnDeC.py' not './Z-EnDeC.py'
 #can execute on linux and windows machine

+For your know i don't use OOP in this version it's just " Procedural programming "